man and women playing padel in an indoor court

 man serving in padel

-Serving is another distinguishing part of the game.
-Here's how to score in Padel:
+Padel serving is another distinguishing part of the game.

 1. Serve the ball underhand instead of overhand serves seen in tennis